GermanDZ/robot_tournament/README.markdown

     ./bin/create_tournament --name "battle royale" --rounds 5 --duration 10 --game rock_paper_scissors

 The idea is to practice and encourage the XP principle of 'release early, release often' by rewarding early competitors with points.

+Use the following command to start each round after the time reach zero:

+    ./bin/kick